regina-normal/aux/packaging/docker/rinse/README.txt

 The rinse binary here is currently synced with upstream rinse 4.1, and has been patched to support verifying signatures on the downloaded RPMs.

+Upstream rinse has the following copyright notice:

+  Copyright 2007-2010 Steve Kemp <steve@steve.org.uk>
+  Copyright 2011-2022 Thomas Lange <lange@cs.uni-koeln.de>

+  License:

+  This program is free software, you can redistribute it and/or modify it under the same terms as Perl itself.

+  Perl is distributed under licenses:

+      a) the GNU General Public License as published by the Free Software Foundation; either version 1, or (at your option) any later version, or

+      b) the "Artistic License" which comes with Perl.

 --------------------------------------------------------------------------

 To create *.packages files for new fedora/opensuse releases: